Mário Frias suffers a heart attack and is admitted to the ICU in Brasília

 Mário Frias (PL), former special secretary for Culture, suffered a myocardial infarction last night.
-The information was published through his profile on social media.
+The information was published on his profile on social media.

 According to the medical bulletin, he underwent a catheterization and remains hospitalized in the ICU (Intensive Care Unit) of Hospital Santa Lucia, in Brasília, with no expected discharge.